Lionel Gamlin: Life and career

 In the late 1940s and 1950s he worked on BBC radio, presenting and conducting interviews on In Town Tonight, presenting Top of the Form, and producing children's programmes.
 He became "a stalwart of light entertainment broadcasting", was a castaway on Desert Island Discs in 1955, and lived close to Broadcasting House.
 He played little part in the growth of television broadcasting in the 1950s, although he did share interviewing duties with Eamonn Andrews on the film review programme Current Release.
 In his later years he worked as an occasional actor on such programmes as Dixon of Dock Green and Adam Adamant Lives!, and also as a valet.
 His last film role was in The Whisperers.

 Gamlin was unmarried, and died in 1967 aged 64.

-Posthumous allegations

-In 2012, reports in the media relating to the Jimmy Savile sexual abuse scandal referred to Gamlin.
-Author Andrew O'Hagan alleged in the London Review of Books that, during the 1950s, Gamlin used a secret venue in Fitzrovia where he and another senior member of staff at the BBC regularly had sex with young boys.